The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

+In three dimensions, a Virasoro algebra can also be found in the near-horizon limit of the BTZ black hole~\cite{Balasubramanian:2009bg}.
+There it was shown that the asymptotic symmetry group of the near-horizon geometry of the extremal BTZ black hole of angular momentum $J$ given in \eqref{selfdualorb} consists of one chiral Virasoro algebra extending the $U(1)$ symmetry along $\p_\phi$, while the charges associated with the $SL(2,\mathbb R)$ symmetry group are identically zero.
+These observations are consistent with the analysis of four-dimensional near-horizon geometries~\eqref{GenExt}, whose constant $\theta$ sections share similar qualitative features with the three-dimensional geometries~\eqref{selfdualorb}.

 Let us also discuss what happens in higher dimensions ($d > 4$).
-The presence of several independent planes of rotation allows for the construction of one Virasoro ansatz and an associated Frolov-Thorne temperature for each plane of rotation \cite{Lu:2008jk,Isono:2008kx,Azeyanagi:2008kb,Nakayama:2008kg,Chow:2008dp}.
-More precisely, given $n$ compact commuting Killing vectors, one can consider a $SL(n,\mathbb Z)$ family of Virasoro ans\"atze by considering all modular transformations on the $U(1)^n$ torus \cite{Loran:2009cr,Chen:2011wm}.
-However, preliminary results show that there is no boundary condition that allows simultaneously two different Virasoro algebras in the asymptotic symmetry algebra \cite{Azeyanagi:2008kb}.
-Rather, there are mutually incompatible boundary conditions for each choice of Virasoro ansatz.
+The presence of several independent planes of rotation allows for the construction of one Virasoro ansatz and an associated Frolov--Thorne temperature for each plane of rotation~\cite{Lu:2008jk,Isono:2008kx,Azeyanagi:2008kb,Nakayama:2008kg,Chow:2008dp}.
+More precisely, given $n$ compact commuting Killing vectors, one can consider an $SL(n,\mathbb Z)$ family of Virasoro ans\"atze by considering all modular transformations on the $U(1)^n$ torus~\cite{Loran:2009cr,Chen:2011wm}.
+However, no boundary condition is known that allows simultaneously two different Virasoro algebras in the asymptotic symmetry algebra~\cite{Azeyanagi:2008kb}.
+It was confirmed in the analysis of \cite{Compere:2015bca} that there are mutually-incompatible boundary conditions for each choice of Virasoro ansatz.
+However, there is an alternative boundary condition that exists in higher dimensions with an algebra which differs from the Virasoro algebra \cite{Compere:2015mza,Compere:2015bca}.
+These alternative boundary conditions will not be discussed here.